Should you use videos in your email marketing campaigns? It depends.

-So if a majority of your subscribers use Gmail, then it would be pointless to send videos in emails as they won't be playable inside Gmail.
+So if most of your subscribers use Gmail, it would be pointless to send videos in emails as they won't be playable inside Gmail.

 Due to the lack of support by email clients for embedded videos, as discussed above, including video in the email can lead to it being marked as spam.

-A video requires filming equipment, a production team, editors, and many other resources to create if you are going to create one from scratch.
+A video requires filming equipment, a production team, editors, and many other resources to create if you create one from scratch.

 It needs more investment of time and money when compared to creating a few images or GIFs.
 But, if you already have videos in your arsenal, you can reuse them for emails and create campaigns including them.

-Yes, there are a few alternatives available that can be a comparable alternative to videos or something which encourages the same amount of engagement from the users.
+Yes, there are a few alternatives available that can be comparable to videos or something which encourages the same amount of engagement from the users.

 A GIF is essentially a short video in an image format that can be inserted into your email easily since nearly all email clients accept the image format.
-GIFs are smaller in file size than video, making them load faster and provide a good customer experience.
+GIFs are smaller in file size than video, loading faster and providing a good customer experience.